-The methods and techniques employed by perpetrators of fraud and others to attack, disable, degrade or sabotage platforms, systems and applications change frequently, are increasingly sophisticated and often are not fully recognized or understood until after they have occurred, and some techniques could occur and persist for an extended period of time before being detected.
-For example, although the bank's parent, Capital One Financial Corporation (the "Corporation"), immediately fixed the configuration vulnerability that was exploited in the Cybersecurity Incident once the Corporation discovered the unauthorized access, a period of time elapsed between the occurrence of the unauthorized access and the time when the Corporation discovered it.
-In other circumstances, the bank and its third-party service providers and partners may be unable to anticipate or identify certain attack methods in order to implement effective preventative measures or mitigate or remediate the damages caused in a timely manner.
+As a financial institution, the bank is subject to and examined for compliance with an array of data protection laws, regulations and guidance, as well as to the bank's own internal privacy and information security policies and programs.
+However, because the methods and techniques employed by perpetrators of fraud and others to attack, disable, degrade or sabotage platforms, systems and applications change frequently, are increasingly sophisticated and often are not fully recognized or understood until after they have occurred, and some techniques could occur and persist for an extended period of time before being detected, the bank and its thirdparty service providers and partners may be unable to anticipate or identify certain attack methods in order to implement effective preventative measures or mitigate or remediate the damages caused in a timely manner.
 The bank may also be unable to hire and develop talent capable of detecting, mitigating or remediating these risks.
-Although the bank seeks to maintain a robust suite of authentication and layered information security controls, including cyber threat analytics, data encryption and tokenization technologies, anti-malware defenses and vulnerability management program, any one or combination of these controls could fail to detect, mitigate or remediate these risks in a timely manner.
-The bank will likely face an increasing number of attempted cyber-attacks as it expands its mobile- and other internet-based products and services, as well as its usage of mobile and cloud technologies and as it provides more of these services to a greater number of retail clients.

-A disruption or breach, including as a result of a cyber-attack such as the Cybersecurity Incident, or media reports of perceived security vulnerabilities at the bank or at third-party service providers, could result in significant legal and financial exposure, regulatory intervention, remediation costs, card reissuance, supervisory liability, damage to the bank's reputation or loss of confidence in the security of the bank's systems, products and services that could adversely affect the bank's business and operations, including its ability to service and originate credit card accounts and generate new receivables, which could adversely affect the timing and amount of payments on your notes.
+Although we believe the bank has a robust suite of authentication and layered information security controls, including cyber threat analytics, data encryption and tokenization technologies, anti-malware defenses and vulnerability management program, any one or combination of these controls could fail to detect, mitigate or remediate these risks in a timely manner.
+The bank may face an increasing number of attempted cyber-attacks as it expands its mobile- and other internet-based products and services, as well as its usage of mobile and cloud technologies and as it provides more of these services to a greater number of retail clients.
+A disruption or breach, including as a result of a cyber-attack, or media reports of perceived security vulnerabilities at the bank or at third-party service providers, could result in significant legal and financial exposure, regulatory intervention, remediation costs, card reissuance, supervisory liability, damage to the bank's reputation or loss of confidence in the security of the bank's systems, products and services that could adversely affect the bank's business and operations, including its ability to service and originate credit card accounts and generate new receivables, which could adversely affect the timing and amount of payments on your notes.
 The bank and other U.S. financial services providers continue to be targeted with evolving and adaptive cybersecurity threats from sophisticated third parties.
-The Corporation is continuing to assess the impact of the Cybersecurity Incident and there can be no assurance that additional unauthorized access or cyber incidents will not occur or that the bank will not suffer material losses in the future.
+Although the bank has not experienced any material losses relating to cyber incidents, there can be no assurance that unauthorized access or cyber incidents will not occur or that the bank will not suffer such losses in the future.
 Unauthorized access or cyber incidents could occur more frequently and on a more significant scale.
 If future attacks like these are successful or if customers are unable to access their accounts online for other reasons, it could adversely affect the bank's ability to operate any of its businesses or services, including credit card operations.
 In addition, a breach or attack affecting one of the bank's third-party service providers or partners could harm the bank's businesses and services even if the bank does not control the service that is attacked.